dates, months and times

 Capitalize when referring to the Hamilton event held each fall.

 Capitalize.
-No longer Parents Weekend.
+Not Parents Weekend.

 Farther refers to physical distance.
 Further refers to an extension of time or degree: The walk from the village to campus was farther than they expected.
 Further research is necessary to prove his hypothesis.